cartographers/Radar/organization.md

 - Emotional data collected lets user know how well they "connected" to other user
 - Improves self-awareness and social interacting skills

-## Social Media
-- similar to reddit
-- users can create discussion posts/content
-- other users can add comments to each post
-- users can converse with one another

-## Game
-1. Cards Against Humanity

-2. Bowl of Nouns (low ambition?)
-	A. Users each input 5 nouns, phrases, abstractions of their choice
-	B. 3 Rounds: 60 seconds per round
-			1. Describe word without using word
-			2. Charades, no sounds at all
-			3. Use one word, that isn't the selected word, to describe the selected word

-3. Music Game (using tone.js, web audio)(high risk because nobody else familiar with tools?)
-	A. DDR-like game
-	B. Each key pressed is a melody
-	C. Play your favorite songs
-	D. Scored based on performance
-	E. Select various instruments

-Possible Capstone ideas:
-1. Game
-	A. Card based game (Cards against humanity, utilizing sockets, boardgame)
-	B. Whiteboard drawing game (ie. Pictionary)

-2. Social web app
-	A. Reddit-like
-	B. Snapchat-like app (every picture can include info such as location, activity, etc)
-	C. Twitch (video streaming app, logged in users can see/add effects to screen)

-3. Daily Tracker
-	A. MyFitnessPal
-	B. Evernote

-4. Cooking app (as you add to your cart, tells you what you can make/create and vice/versa)

-5. Data Visualization (utilizing D3 library)
-	A. Clone of waffle.io, trello
-	B. MySQL
-	C. Superset